Clarus Group Inc. Invests $222,000 in Raytheon Technologies Co. (NYSE:RTX)

-Clarus Group Inc. bought a new position in shares of Raytheon Technologies Co.
-(NYSE:RTX – Get Rating) in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm bought 2,196 shares of the company’s stock, valued at approximately $222,000.
+Clarus Group Inc. purchased a new stake in Raytheon Technologies Co.
+(NYSE:RTX – Get Rating) in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund purchased 2,196 shares of the company’s stock, valued at approximately $222,000.

-A number of other hedge funds and other institutional investors have also bought and sold shares of RTX.
-FSC Wealth Advisors LLC acquired a new position in Raytheon Technologies in the third quarter valued at about $25,000.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+FSC Wealth Advisors LLC bought a new position in Raytheon Technologies in the third quarter valued at about $25,000.
 McClarren Financial Advisors Inc. bought a new position in Raytheon Technologies in the third quarter valued at about $25,000.
 SJS Investment Consulting Inc. bought a new position in Raytheon Technologies in the third quarter valued at about $26,000.
 Private Ocean LLC grew its position in Raytheon Technologies by 65.3% in the third quarter.
 Private Ocean LLC now owns 329 shares of the company’s stock valued at $26,000 after acquiring an additional 130 shares during the last quarter.
-Finally, GoalVest Advisory LLC grew its position in Raytheon Technologies by 219.8% in the fourth quarter.
-GoalVest Advisory LLC now owns 291 shares of the company’s stock valued at $29,000 after acquiring an additional 200 shares during the last quarter.
+Finally, GoalVest Advisory LLC grew its holdings in shares of Raytheon Technologies by 219.8% during the fourth quarter.
+GoalVest Advisory LLC now owns 291 shares of the company’s stock worth $29,000 after purchasing an additional 200 shares during the last quarter.
 Institutional investors and hedge funds own 78.83% of the company’s stock.

 Insider Buying and Selling